 Some of the smaller ones are made by Ping that are the size of a quarter.
 Others are even smaller and can be disguised within clothing items, footwear and even into beautiful hairpins, watches, earrings, pendants and other jewelry.
 These are known as wearable trackers as they can be worn like everyday fashion items without looking like trackers.
 Nowadays, there are even tinier tracking devices that can be placed under the skin or inside teeth, but I will not cover those in this review.

-8 Best Location Devices for Dementia Patients
+8 Best GPS Tracking Devices for Adults with Dementia

 1. Spy Tec STI GL300 Real-Time Mini-Portable GPS Tracker